Ontaelio/STM32F103-Ublink-framework/Docs/stm32f103_timers_func.md

 * Overloaded functions **=**, **++**, **--**, **+=**, **-=**

 The overloaded functions can be used to read, write, increase and decrease the PWM output (that is, the corresponding capture/compare register).
-I.e. with a PWM_pin object called `A11` you can use either `A11.write(1000);` or `A11 = 1000;`, the end result will be equal.
-Pre- and post- increrment/decrement produce the same result. `=` operator can also be used to get the current PWM value (`int a = A11;`).
+I.e. with a PWM_pin object called `A11` you can use either `A11.write(1000);` or `A11 = 1000;`, the result will be equal.
+Pre- and post- increment/decrement produce the same result. `=` operator can also be used to get the current PWM value (`int a = A11;`).

 ## Timer class

-`timerX` objects hold all the settable register values and provide some rudimentary functions for the most common timer operations and register bits assigments.
+`timerX` objects hold all the settable register values and provide some rudimentary functions for the most common timer operations and register bits assignments.
 Multiple `timerX` objects with different configs for the same timer allow quick operation mode switching with `enable` member function.

-The object has a number of `public` variables corresponding to the number of settable timer registers.
+The object has several `public` variables corresponding to the number of settable timer registers.
 These variables can be assigned with values (16-bit half words, except Timer1 DMAR register that is 32-bit); these values are written into the corresponding registers with `config` or `enable` member functions.
 The variables are named according to the registers they represent:

 `CR1, CR2, SMCR, DIER, CCMR1, CCMR2, CCER, PSC, ARR, RCR, CCR1, CCR2, CCR3, CCR4, BDTR, DCR, DMAR` *(RCR and BDTR are Timer1 only)*

 The call to constructor initializes all these variables to the corresponding register reset value (`0` for all except `ARR` that resets at `0xFFFF`) except `BDTR` for Timer1.

-`ARR` (`depth`) and `PSC` (`prsclr`) values can be assigned in constructor.
+`ARR` (`depth`) and `PSC` (`prsclr`) values can be assigned in the constructor.

 Timer1 register `BDTR` is initialized with `MOE` (Master Output Enable) bit **set** to avoid confusion.
 If it's not needed, it must be reset manually (`timer.BDTR = 0`) before the call to `enable()`.